- Background and General Policy Information

 No you may not.

 Yes, if the event or meal is open to all attendees.
 In such cases, the meal is viewed to be part of your registration and conference attendance.
-However, you may not accept additional entertainment or benefits limited to only a few attendees, such as meals, tickets for sporting events, etc. Meals, snacks, or refreshments at UI Health Care events related to industry are allowed only when purchased through a UI Health Care department, division, or UI Foundation account.
+However, you may not accept additional entertainment or benefits limited to only a few attendees, such as meals, tickets for sporting events, etc. Meals, snacks, or refreshments at UI Health Care events related to industry are allowed and should be purchased through a purchased through a UI Health Care department, division, or UI Center for Advancement account, unless explicitly outlined in the purchase agreement.

 No, as a UI Health Care employee, you may not.

-Industry support for educational activities can be provided in the form of unrestricted educational grants submitted to the department, division, or through the UI Foundation.
+Industry support for educational activities can be provided in the form of unrestricted educational grants submitted to the department, division, or through the UI Center for Advancement.
 The monies must not go directly to individuals.

 If continuing medical education (CME) credits will be offered at a UI Health Care event, you must follow the processes and procedures outlined by the CME Division in the Carver College of Medicine.